tslocke/hobocookbook/tutorials/agility.markdown

   	has_many :joined_projects, :through => :project_memberships, :source => :project
 {: .ruby}

-Note that users now have two collections of projects: `projects` are the projects that users owns, and `joined_projects` are the projects they have joined as a member.
+Note that users now have two collections of projects: `projects` are the projects that users own, and `joined_projects` are the projects they have joined as members.

 We can now define view permission on projects, stories and tasks according to project membership.